Arkansas Administrative Code

 Technical Assistance

-leach wcathcrization subgrantcc is assigned a WAP Program Monitor who accompanies the state's certified QC1.
+Each wcathcrization subgrantcc is assigned a WAP Program Monitor who accompanies the state's certified QC1.
 The certified QC1 completes the inspection and technical assistance activities which arc a part of the Program Monitoring and Compliance Strategy.
 Technical assistance provided may include but is not limited to: staff training, policy interpretation, state plan clarification, working with subgrantccs to address deficiencies in the energy audit and workmanship, and training subgrantccs on wcathcrization techniques.

-AKO Staff Training
+AEO Staff Training

-Lead Safe Weathehzation Training
+Lead Safe Weatherization Training

 Subgrantee staff and contractors are required to have and to update Lead Safe Certification.
 This training is readily available in the community.

-State 'Technical Working (Iroup
+State Technical Working Group

 The Wcathcrization Director or designee from each subgrantee will attend meetings with the AKO WAP staff to discuss technical issues, specific problems, innovative solutions, and program direction.
 The Wcathcrization Training ("enter.
 WAP Directors and Technical Program Monitor will make up the State Technical Working Croup which will continue to meet at least quarterly.
-Current projects arc 1) updating the task codes in KCOS preparatory to subgrantee procurement for PY 2016 and 2) reviewing the SWS to identify Arkansas variances which will be submitted to DOK for approval.
+Current projects arc 1) updating the task codes in KCOS preparatory to subgrantee procurement for PY 2016 and 2) reviewing the SWS to identify Arkansas variances which will be submitted to DOE for approval.

-Arkansas's WAP Training (Center
+Arkansas's WAP Training Center

-The accredited training component of the DOK Guidelines for Home Knergy Professionals project guarantees the existence and availability of high quality standardized training programs within the home energy upgrade industry.
-To ensure that Arkansas is in compliance with these guidelines, the state has contracted with the Center for Applied Building Science at Pulaski Technical College to provide certified Tier 1 classes and Tier 2 training in the field and classroom that has been identified as needed through DOK and state monitoring.
+The accredited training component of the DOE Guidelines for Home Knergy Professionals project guarantees the existence and availability of high quality standardized training programs within the home energy upgrade industry.
+To ensure that Arkansas is in compliance with these guidelines, the state has contracted with the Center for Applied Building Science at Pulaski Technical College to provide certified Tier 1 classes and Tier 2 training in the field and classroom that has been identified as needed through DOE and state monitoring.

 Ongoing training and direct technical assistance will be provided on subjects such as Combustion Appliance Zone (CAZ) testing, air sealing techniques, implementation of ASIIRAK 62.2, identification of health and safety conditions such as mold and moisture, and the OSI1A 10 and 30 hour training courses.
 These trainings will be provided at least once to each subgrantee in the PY 2016.